Billionaire Jim Mellon Predicts Plant-based Faux Meat And Faux Dairy Is The Future

 Billionaire-Jim-Mellon-Predicts-Plant-based-Faux-Meat-And-Faux-Dairy-Is-The-Future

-“At the time of [the COVID-19] pandemic, when the virus has come out of agriculture malpractice in the Far East, we need to do something about our food supply.
+“At the time of [the ] , when the virus has come out of agriculture malpractice in the Far East, we need to do something about our food supply.
 We need to make it cleaner; we need to make it less environmentally damaging; and we need to remove antibiotics and hormones from the food supply, “This is a matter of urgency.
-At the same time as the pandemic has hit us, demand for animal protein is going through the roof, particularly in countries like China and India.
-And the world just can’t sustain the level of intensive farming of animals that is currently underway.”
+At the same time as the pandemic has hit us, demand for animal is going through the roof, particularly in countries like China and India.
+And the world just can't sustain the level of intensive farming of animals that is currently underway.”

 Jim Mellon

-Mellon strongly believes that is the only answer to the negative effects of animal agriculture.
+Mellon strongly believes that cultured meat is the only answer to the negative effects of animal agriculture.
 Mellon says that these practices are the ones responsible for a large amount of greenhouse gas emissions that cause global warming, the pollution of water reservoirs, and the destruction of entire forests for the inefficient use of land; as well as the transmission of lethal zoonotic diseases which result in global pandemics, affecting the lives of millions.

 Billionaire-Jim-Mellon-Predicts-Plant-based-Faux-Meat-And-Faux-Dairy-Is-The-Future